typedb-osi/typedb-bio/README.md

 Now grab a coffee (or two) while the migrator builds the database and schema for you!

 ## Examples
-Graql queries can be run either on grakn console, on workbase or through client APIs.
-However, we encourage running the queries on Grakn Workbase to have the best visual experience.
+TypeQL queries can be run either on TypeQL console, on workbase or through client APIs.
+However, we encourage running the queries on Workbase to have the best visual experience.
 Please follow this [tutorial](https://www.youtube.com/watch?v=Y9awBeGqTes&t=197s) on how to run queries on Workbase.

 ```bash
 # Return drugs that are associated to genes, which have been mentioned in the same